c-coyne/data-science-portfolio/README.md

 # Data Science Portfolio

 This repository contains my portfolio of data science projects that I completed either for professional purposes or for self-development and education.
-I completed most projects in Python using Jupyter Notebooks, but the embedded systems project uses C++ / Arduino.
+I completed most projects in Python using Jupyter Notebooks.

 ## Contents